-Instructions On Petitions For Existing Vacations Within A Local Platting Authority
+Instructions On Petition For Easement Vacation Within A Local Platting Authority

 These instructions outline the process for vacating an easement managed by the Department of Natural Resources, when the easement lies within the jurisdiction of a local platting authority.
 Section-line easement vacations are the most common, but this process applies to all easements requiring DNR approval to vacate, including RS2477 rights of way and easements to and along public waters under AS 38.05.127.

-A. A petition form, supplied by DNR, containing the signatures of all the landowners directly affected must be completed.
+A. A petition form, supplied by and submitted to the Easement Vacation Unit of the Survey Section of the Division of Mining, Land & Water (DMLW) of the DNR, containing the signatures of all the landowners directly affected must be completed.

-In addition to A and B above, obtain or prepare a map or plat of the area showing the following information:
+In addition to A and B above, obtain or prepare maps, plats, or documents showing the following information:

 - Preliminary plat clearly illustrating the location of the proposed vacation and proposed alternate means of access.
 Petitioner needs to include statement as to whether they are aware of any current or historical use of the easement proposed for vacation and the alternate access and whether they are constructed.